M6: Multi-generator, Multi-domain, Multi-lingual and cultural, Multi-genres, Multi-instrument Machine-Generated Music

 Similar to the well-established field of machine-generated text detection, which has benefited from widely used datasets like M4 \cite{wang2024m4}, we draw inspiration from these efforts and extend their ideas to the knowledge of music.
 This has led to the development of M6: a comprehensive database for Multi-Generator, Multi-Domain, Multi-Lingual and Cultural, Multi-Genre, and Multi-Instrument Machine-Generated Music Detection.
 We acknowledge that different generators produce distinct output distributions, resulting in various ``styles" of music, supporting by research indicating that watermarking techniques can effectively identify the outputs of different generators \cite{kirchenbauer2023watermark}.
 Consequently, we incorporate multiple generators into our dataset to enhance its diversity.
-Li et al. \cite{li2024audio} emphasise the two key stages of music production: the composition stage, where melody and harmony express the musical narrative, and the decoration stage, where sound design and mixing enhance the music's aesthetic quality.
+Li et al.\ \cite{li2024audio} emphasise the two key stages of music production: the composition stage, where melody and harmony express the musical narrative, and the decoration stage, where sound design and mixing enhance the music's aesthetic quality.
 To reflect the diversity of composition, we have curated a multi-domain music collection suitable for various scenarios, such as background music or songs with lyrics, as well as multi-lingual and culturally diverse pieces tailored to different audiences.
 Additionally, for the decoration stage, selecting appropriate genres to shape the sound and choosing instruments to complement melodies are crucial steps in the process \cite{ma2024foundation}.
 These principles have guided the organisation of our dataset.

 Our contributions are as follows: \begin{itemize} \item We construct, to the best of our knowledge, the first comprehensive music database specifically designed for MGMD.
-We also provide detailed data analysis on the database. \item We evaluate the performance of foundational detectors from various perspectives: (a) comparing detectors across different generators, (b) assessing detectors across different domains, and (c) evaluating out-of-domain detector performance.
-From these experiments, we derive several key observations that can guide future research directions. \item We will release our data and code publicly, and we plan to continuously update our repository by adding new generators, domains, and languages. \end{itemize}
+We also provide detailed data analysis on the database, showing important intrinsic features. \item We evaluate the performance of foundational detectors from various perspectives and we derive several key observations that can guide future research directions.
+Especially, Transformer-based models behaves slightly worse than CNN based feature extraction models. \item We will release our data and code publicly, and we plan to continuously update our repository by adding new generators, domains, and languages. \end{itemize}